kariorth1/LIS-545-Final-Term-Project/README.md

 # LIS-545-Final-Term-Project

+## About

+The data in this project are the movement metrics, call rates, and acoustic levels of  humpback whale (Megaptera novaeangliae) adult female-calf pairs as they migrate.
+The data mainly concerns the spatial separation and communication between these parent-offspring pairs.

 ## Data Files

 These are four XLSX files contain the dataset for the project "“Humpback whale adult females and calves balance acoustic contact with vocal crypsis during periods of increased separation."